nohzafk/nohzafk.github.io/content/posts/2024-08-23-org-src-block-execute-pytest.md

 date: 2024-08-23T14:50:38+0800
 tags: [emacs, org-mode, pytest]
 ---
 I recently wanted to practice some LeetCode and write documents and code in an **org** file.
-To quickly test the code, I wanted to use `C-c C-c` on a **src-block** to run `pytest`.
+To quickly test the code, I wanted to use {#C-c C-c} on a **src-block** to run `pytest`.
 I created this snippet to enable that functionality.

 ```lisp
 (after! org